klaumit/CaleidLink/README.md

 # CaleidLink
-A tool for synchronizing your Casio PDA
+A tool for synchronizing your Casio PDA.